shreyanshGupta2001/DBMS-MIni-Project/README.md

-# Back end Practice Project: Employee CRUD Web Application
+# DBMS Mini Project: Employee CRUD Web Application
 I made this project when I first started learning the Back-end programming in Web Development on ASP.NET.

 I decided to make myself familiar with basic Back-end operations like Create, Read, Update, Delete and decided to make this very bare Back-end Project.
 There is no CSS is used in this .NET Framework project, only the basic HTML table is used here.